Updated June 21, 2020

 For preschool and elementary age children, family is a huge part of their lives and often an integral part of the curriculum.
 For Mother’s and Father’s Day and throughout the year, it is important to be thoughtful about how to create classrooms where all children feel included, affirmed and safe to be themselves.

 - In discussions about family, actively discourage the concept of a “traditional,” “average” or “normal” family.
 Work to broaden children’s definition of family, emphasizing that family is not based on structure or specific members but rather, living arrangements, love, sharing home responsibilities and common activities and traditions.
 Beginning at a young age, acknowledge that there are many kinds of families and bring that into your discussions of home and family.
 Use books and other media in your classroom that feature many kinds of families.

 - As a school, evaluate the messages you convey through language, policies and procedures.
 Re-think forms, permissions slips and other procedures that explicitly ask for “mother” and “father” identifying information.
 Instead, change these designations to parent/guardian across the board.
 In talking with children, use terms like parents and guardians or adult family members rather than mothers and fathers.
 Think carefully and find alternatives to “father-daughter” dances and similar activities.

 - In early childhood and elementary classrooms where these holidays are typically celebrated, teachers should get to know their students and family situations to avoid making some children feel left out.
 If you are going to commemorate Mother’s and Father’s Day, consider making the day more general like “Family Day” or “Parent/Guardian Day.”
-If you decide to go ahead with the language of Mother’s and Father’s Day, be more inclusive and allow children to include other female and male family members or friends such as aunts, uncles, grandparents, family friends, etc. If children have two moms or two dads, allow them to create two cards/gifts for these occasions.
+If you decide to go ahead with the language of Mother’s and Father’s Day, be more inclusive and allow children to include other family members or friends such as aunts, uncles, grandparents, family friends, etc. If children have two moms or two dads, allow them to create two cards/gifts for these occasions.

-Rather than causing distress, holidays and observances should be an occasion for bringing children together, sharing similarities and differences and helping everyone feel included.
+Rather than causing distress and discomfort, holidays and observances should be an occasion for bringing children together, sharing similarities and differences and helping everyone feel included.